-On campus, you will find a diverse curriculum that includes Spanish language and Latin American, Spanish and U.S. Latino literature and culture.
-In Madrid, during the Academic Year In Spain program, you will have the total immersion in Spanish life and language no classroom can duplicate.
+You’ll find a diverse curriculum that includes courses in the Spanish language and in Latin American, Spanish and U.S. Latino literature and culture.
+During the Academic Year In Spain, which is in Madrid, you will be totally immersed in Spanish life and language.
+That’s an experience no classroom can duplicate.

 When Jeremiah Lowe ’15 toured Hamilton, the fall foliage was blazing, the science center was new and the curriculum was open – and he learned about a study program in Madrid in which he could live with a family and speak nothing but Spanish.
 Lowe had found his college.
 He is now a Hispanic studies major and biology minor who plans to go to med school.More >>